-- 7.2.4.3 Standards and Reagents - a) The QC program shall establish and maintain provisions for asbestos standards. - b) Reference standards that are used in an asbestos laboratory shall be obtained from NIST, EPA, or suppliers who participate in supplying NIST standards or NIST traceable asbestos, whenever possible.
+- 7.2.4.3 Standards and Reagents - a) The laboratory in its QC program shall establish and maintain provisions for asbestos standards. - b) Reference standards that are used in an asbestos laboratory shall be obtained from NIST, EPA, or suppliers who participate in supplying NIST standards or NIST traceable asbestos, whenever possible.
 Any reference standards purchased outside the United States shall be traceable back to each country's national standards laboratory.
-Commercial suppliers of reference standards shall conform to ANSI N42.22 to assure the quality of their products. - c) Reference standards shall be accompanied with a certificate of calibration whose content is as described in ANSI N42.22-1995, Section 8, Certificates. - d) All reagents used shall be analytical reagent grade or better. - e) The laboratory shall have mineral fibers or data from mineral fibers that will allow differentiating asbestos from at least the following "look-alikes": fibrous talc, sepiolite, wollastonite, attapulgite (palygorskite), halloysite, vermiculite, antigorite, lizardite, pyroxenes, hornblende, richterite, winchite, or any other asbestiform minerals that are suspected as being present in the sample.
+Commercial suppliers of reference standards shall conform to ANSI N42.22 to assure the quality of their products. - c) Reference standards shall be accompanied with a certificate of calibration. - d) All reagents used shall be analytical reagent grade or better. - e) The laboratory shall have mineral fibers or data from mineral fibers that will allow differentiating asbestos from the following "look-alikes": fibrous talc, sepiolite, wollastonite, attapulgite (palygorskite), halloysite, vermiculite, antigorite, lizardite, pyroxenes, hornblende, richterite, winchite, or any other asbestiform minerals that are suspected as being present in the sample.